Introduction to Coil Building

 You will need to bring:

-Clay tools: a serrated rib, a rounded (bowl) rib, wooden pottery knife, and a paddle (wooden or bamboo spatula works well) – you will receive an email the week before your class begins with links for purchasing options from various shops
+Clay tools: a serrated rib, a rounded (bowl) rib, wooden pottery knife, and a paddle (wooden or bamboo spatula works well.).
+You will receive an email the week before your class begins with links for purchasing options from various shops.

-The Mug 11.
+The Mug with Adams Puryear 11.
 A_Puryear.jpg

-The Mug
+The Mug with Adams Puryear

 $175.00